If you’re a blogger, you need to learn the right way to write roundup posts, plus learn two simple tricks that make writing them SO much easier!

 On the congratulations page you have three options, “add it to your site”, “view it on the web”, or “modify your search engine”.
 Click the button next to “View it on the web” that says “public URL” and bookmark that address, that’s where you will find your new custom search engine.

 And that’s it!
 Now you know my secret tricks to making writing roundup posts the right way, quick, easy and organized!
-Start by reading Bre’s new book and then get to work creating awesome roundups, bloggy friends!
+Start creating awesome roundups, bloggy friends!

 If you like this, you may also like some of my other posts…